GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 quickly a user is actually able to see the content of a page.
 An LCP score below 2.5 seconds is considered 'Good.'

-For more information, watch this deep-dive on LCP by Paul Irish:
+For more information, [watch this deep-dive on LCP](https://youtu.be/diAc65p15ag) by Paul Irish:

-{% YouTube 'diAc65p15ag' %}

 ### Cumulative Layout Shift (CLS) {: #cls }